What are clouds?

 - A Verizon survey found that cloud strategies enabled 69 percent of respondents to reengineer their business processes.

 Security, however, remains a top concern.
-To find out more about the use of cloud, I connected with Bryce Austin, CIO and CISO at Digineer and a cybersecurity expert.
+To find out more about the use of the cloud, I connected with Bryce Austin, CIO and CISO at Digineer and a cybersecurity expert.
 We talked about cloud strategies, misinformation about security issues, and why public and private clouds are part of a sound strategy.

 Digineer’s Bryce Austin talks cloud security